johndpope/beiras-rnn/README.md

 # Beiras RNN.
 A Galician RRN text generator based on Beiras text
-In this notebook, we develog a Recurrent Neural Network (RNN) to create a Galician language sequence generator.
-In this project, we use text from the Galician politician Beiras.
+In this notebook, we develop a Recurrent Neural Network (RNN) to create a Galician language sequence generator.
+In this project, we use text from the Galician politician Beiras and keras for defining and training.

 This work is based in [aind2-rnn](https://github.com/udacity/aind2-rnn/blob/master/RNN_project.ipynb)

+We make sequences using the best of the last model:
+* In local, defining the model and loading the weights.
+* In remote, saving the model as a tensorflow model and using *tensorflow-serving*.

-## Description notebook for train (./train)
+## Notebook for train (./train)
 ### beiras-rnn

 In this notebook, we develog a Recurrent Neural Network (RNN) to create a Galician language sequence generator.
 In this project, we use text from the Galician politician Beiras.